-When GMS guarantees only low throughput efficiency γ^ , there may exist a specific arrival rate outside of $\gamma^\Lambda^$ for which GMS is not stable.
+When GMS guarantees only low throughput efficiency γ^ , there may exist a specific arrival rate outside of $\gamma^ \Lambda^$ for which GMS is not stable.
 In real-life arrival processes, it is sometimes unlikely that such an arrival process would occur.
 Hence, GMS may behave better than predicted.
-We used Matlab simulations in order to evaluate the performance of GMS in graphs with low σ^ identified in Section V-B.
+We used MATLAB simulations in order to evaluate the performance of GMS in graphs with low σ^ identified in Section V-B.

-We consider i.i.d. uniform arrivals to every node at each time slot for a range of normalized loads within the stability region.
-We tested the GMS and the stable algorithm that solves the Maximum Weight Independent Set problem7.
-For each arrival rate, the simulation was run for 10,000 iterations.
-For each graph and arrival rate value, the average queue lengths appear in Fig. 6.
-The cycle C{12} has $\sigma^ = 2/3$.
-In the figure, we see that in a cycle, the queues under GMS become unstable at around load level of 0.85.
-Although the Möbius-Kantor graph has a $\sigma^ = 1/2$, GMS performs similarly.
+We consider i.i.d. uniform arrival of packets to every node of an interference graph $G{\rm I}$ at each time slot for a range of normalized loads within the stability region.
+Since we are using interference graphs, each node in the graph G{I} represents a link in the network graph $G{\rm N}$.
+Each node contains a queue whose size changes with the arrival of new packets and the service of queues by the scheduler.
+Nodes that are connected by a link cannot be activated at the same time.
+We tested GMS and the optimal algorithm that solves the Maximum Weight Independent Set problem.9 For each arrival rate, the simulation was run for 1 100 000 slots, and the first 100 000 slots were discarded to account for the initial phase.
+The results were averaged over 10 repetitions.
+As an example, the average queue size for three specific graphs are plotted in Fig. 6.
+For the cycle C{12} , $\sigma^ = 2/3$, but the queues under GMS become unstable at a load level of 0.9.
+Although for the Möbius-Kantor graph, $\sigma^ = 1/2$, GMS performs better than in C{12} .
+For the OLoP-satisfying cycle C_5 , GMS and the optimal algorithm perform similarly.